-Besides the flavour, what I like about parsley is it’s a biennial.
-I don’t have to worry about the plant spontaneously flowering (ahem, I’m looking at you cilantro), diminishing flavour and harvests.
+Besides the flavor, what I like about parsley is it’s a biennial (though many grow it as an annual).
+I don’t have to worry about the plant spontaneously flowering (ahem, I’m looking at you cilantro), diminishing flavor and harvests.
 The first year you grow parsley, the plant will live through the winter (note it could die off depending on where it’s been planted and the weather conditions), and then flower in the spring.
-At that point there will be less leaves to harvest and the plant’s leaves may not be as flavourful.
+At that point there will be less leaves to harvest and the plant’s leaves may not be as flavorful.
 At that point you’ll want to add more parsley to the garden.

 There are two main types of parsley: curly and flat leaf.
 I grow both types and they taste pretty similar.
-Curly parsley used to be that ornamental herb that was arranged to jazz up appetizer platters or a nice piece of fish.
+Curly leaf parsley used to be that ornamental herb that was arranged to jazz up appetizer platters or a nice piece of fish.
 But it deserves to be more than a sad garnish that’s relegated to the side of the plate.
-Curly parsley is quite flavourful and I use it just as much as I do flat leaf varieties.
+Curly parsley is quite flavorful and I use it just as much as I do flat-leaf parsley varieties.

 Parsley growing tips for sowing seeds and planting seedlings

 Parsley seeds take a long time to germinate indoors (up to six weeks) and the plants are a bit slow to develop.
 I highly recommend starting them under grow lights.
 You can sow indoors in seed starting mix about 10 to 12 weeks before the last spring frost.
-Plant seeds one and a quarter inches (3 cm) deep and 3 inches (8 cm) apart.
+Some gardeners will soak seeds for 24 to 36 hours in hot or warm water.
+Sow seeds one and a quarter inches (3 cm) deep and 3 inches (8 cm) apart.
 Soil should be kept consistently moist (but not water-logged) to encourage germination.
 Use a mister or spray bottle to do this, so you don’t wash the seeds away.

 When it’s time to plant your parsley outdoors, place seedlings about 6 inches (15 cm) apart.
 The roots are very delicate, so be carefully transferring seedlings from the pot to their new home in the garden.

 Because I start a lot of other veggies indoors from seed, I generally purchase parsley plants from my local nurseries.
 Depending on the size of the pot, I often find that you can easily divide a clump into a few plants.
-Plant in a sunny spot that’s been amended with compost and that gets a bit of shade throughout the day.
+Plant in a spot that gets full sun, that’s been amended with compost, and that gets a bit of shade throughout the day.
 Whether you plant parsley in a pot or in the garden, make sure the soil drains well.

 Grow extra parsley for swallowtail caterpillars